DBAPI User Guide

 # 3. API Publishing

-• Click the more button on the API to expand the online button, then click the online button to publish the API
+• Click the more button on the API to expand the publishing button, then click the publishing button to publish the API

 API Online